Learn about early detection

 You should see your doctor for a skin examination if you:

-- see or feel a spot or mole that is different to others.
+• see or feel a spot or mole that is different to others (an 'ugly duckling').

-- a change in colour, size or shape
+• a change in colour, size, or shape occurring over weeks to years

-A skin examination involves a careful whole-body skin check under good lighting.
+A skin examination involves a careful whole-body skin check from top to toe under good lighting.

 Your doctor may use a dermatoscope (a skin surface microscope) to examine spots more closely.
-Total body, close-up and dermatoscopic photographs may be used to record the appearance of spots on your skin or to obtain another opinion.
+Total body, regional, close-up, and dermatoscopic photographs may be used to record the appearance of spots on your skin or to obtain another opinion.

 Your doctor may suggest reviewing some spots at a later date to see if they have changed.
 This is most accurately done by digital dermatoscopic surveillance (spot check or full body mole mapping).
 Don't forget to book in for another check next year.

-If your doctor suspects that you have melanoma, they may remove the suspected melanoma and some surrounding tissue to be checked.
+If your doctor suspects that you have melanoma, they may surgically remove the suspected melanoma and a narrow border of surrounding tissue.
 This procedure is called a diagnostic excision biopsy.
-Your doctor may do the biopsy or you may be referred to another doctor trained in the diagnosis of melanoma.
+Your doctor may do the biopsy or you may be referred to another doctor.

 Videos about diagnosing and treating melanoma